SabineLo/FoodReview/README.md

 Potential Additions:

-Coin flip so no need to decide where to eat.
+-Coin flip so no need to decide where to eat.

+Must Add:
+-Add the links to corresponding place in footer